Aish12s/retrival/ReadMe.md

 Then run ServerMain.py file to start the server
 To execute type : `python ServerMain.py`

-Open another terminal and navigate to frontend/
+Open another terminal and navigate to frontend

 Run the command : `npm install` to install all the dependencies Then run : `npm start` to start the react application.